The EDPS is the EU’s independent data protection authority.

 In principle, a complaint to the EDPS will be inadmissible if you have not first contacted the institution or its data protection officer to rectify the matter; for instance, if you would like access your data, you should first request the institution to give you access.
 If you have not contacted the institution before complaining to the EDPS, please outline why in the form.

-The data protection rules that the EU institutions must follow are set out in Regulation 45/2001.
-The Regulation says that if you believe your data protection rights have been infringed by the EU administration, for instance:
+The data protection rules that the EU institutions must follow are set out in Regulation 2018/1725.
+The Regulation says that if you believe your data protection rights have been infringed by the EU institution, for instance:

 - excessive amounts of your personal data is being collected;